Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Back-End

 \section{Back-End}

 The role of the back-end is to gather the odometry, intra- and inter-robot loop closure measurements from the front-end in a pose graph, and then estimate the most likely map and poses based on those noisy measurements.
-The \textit{Maximum Likelihood Estimation} (MLE) problem we solve is: \begin{problem}[Pose Graph Optimization MLE on $\SE{3}$] \end{problem} where $(\MR_i, \vt_i)$ are the rotation and translation estimate of pose $i$; $(\bar{\MR}_{ij}, \bar{\vt}_{ij})$ are the relative measurements between two poses $i$ and $j$; $\kappa_{ij}$ and $\tau_{ij}$ are rotation and translation information parameters related to each measurement confidence.
-The edge set for the multi-robot pose graph estimation includes all local (intra-robot) and global (inter-robot) measurements: $\mathcal{E} = (\localedges,\mathcal{E}^{\text{global}})$.

 As mentioned above, unlike other recent systems~\cite{lajoiedoorslamdistributedonline2020,tianresourceawareapproachcollaborative2021} based on distributed pose graph optimization, we opt for a simpler decentralized approach.
 Similar to the front-end, a robot is dynamically elected to perform the computation among the robots in communication range.
 The other robots share their current pose graph estimates with the elected robot and receive the updated estimates once the computation is completed.
-Importantly, any robot can be elected through negotiation to perform the pose graph optimization during a sporadic encounter between the robots. \shortname performs the pose graph optimization using the Graduated Non-Convexity~\cite{yanggraduatednonconvexityrobust2020} solver, with the robust Truncated Least Square loss, available in the GTSAM library~\cite{f.dellaertetal.georgiatechsmoothing}.
+Importantly, any robot can be temporarily elected through negotiation to perform the pose graph optimization during a rendezvous between robots. \shortname performs the pose graph optimization using the Graduated Non-Convexity~\cite{yanggraduatednonconvexityrobust2020} solver, with the robust Truncated Least Square loss.

 To ensure convergence to a single global localization estimate after multiple sporadic rendezvous without enforcing a central authority, we introduce an anchor selection process to keep track of the current global reference frame.
 During pose graph optimization, the anchor usually corresponds to a prior which assigns a fixed value to the first pose of the graph.
 This anchor then becomes the reference frame of the resulting estimate.
 In the beginning, all robots are within their own local reference frames where the origin corresponds to their first pose (i.e., initial position and orientation).
 Then, when some robots meet for the first time (e.g. robots 0, 4 and 5), we choose the first pose of the robot with the lowest ID (e.g. robot 0) as the anchor.
 Therefore, as a result of the estimation process, the involved robots estimates share the same reference frame (e.g. robot 0's first pose).
 In subsequent rendezvous (e.g. robots 2, 3 and 4), the anchor is selected based on the reference frame with the lowest ID (e.g. robot 4's first pose is selected as the anchor since its reference frame is robot 0's).
 After a few rendezvous, the robots converge to a single global reference frame without requiring rendezvous including all robots (e.g. after the second rendezvous, robots 2 and 3 are also within robot 0's reference frame).
 This means that \shortname can scale to large groups of robots, through iterative estimation among smaller groups of robots.